Formsort vs Typeform vs Jotform

 Design & customization

-- Formsort’s theme editor gives you full control over your flow design and ensures your forms align with your brand’s design system.
-You can customize your layout, upload custom logos and fonts, and tailor the look of form components like progress bars and buttons.
-Once you’ve created a form, you can save it as a theme and iterate on it for future form use cases.
+• Formsort’s theme editor gives you full control over your form design and ensures your forms align with your brand’s design system.
+You can customize the form's layout, upload custom logos and fonts, and tailor the look of form components like progress bars and buttons.
+Once you’ve created a form design, you can save it as a theme and iterate on it for future form use cases.

 See an example of a form built on Formsort by Candid, and how that form would look on Typeform and Jotform.